 Very feebly, but still with the most earnest intentions, I have endeavored to excite in you an ambition after a higher lifts, and the setting up of a higher standard.
 Seek to love your Master more; pray to be filled with His Spirit.
 Do not be mere tradespeople who are Christianized, but be Christians everywhere; not plated goods, but solid metal.
-Be ye servants of Jesus Christ, whether ye eat or drink, or whatsoever ye do.
+Be servants of Jesus Christ, whether you eat or drink, or whatsoever you do.
 Serve Him with both your hands, and all your heart.
 Get your manhood strung to the utmost tension, and throw its whole force into your Redeemer's service.
 Live while you live.
-Drivel not away your existence upon baser ends, but count the glory of Christ to be the only object worthy of your mental powers.
+Drivel not away your existence upon baser ends, but count the glory of Christ to be the only object worthy of your manhood's strength, the spread of the truth the only pursuit worthy of your mental powers.
 Spend and be spent in your Master's service.